Build Unchained Index

 chifa scrape is the same as the end result of

-chifra pins --init_all.
+chifra init --all.
 However, the process is crucially different: rather than downloading the index that we publish (that is, trusting us),

 chifra scrape builds the index on your local machine connecting only with your local-running RPC endpoint, which means if you trust your own setup, you can trust the data.